Growth of automorphisms of virtually special groups: Enhanced JSJ trees

-We will often use the following observation allowing us to blow up to trees certain vertices of a $G$--tree.
-Part~(1) is classical, while part~(2) is a little more subtle.
+The following observation allows us to blow up vertices of a $G$--tree.

-\begin{lem} Let $G\acts T$ be a minimal action on a simplicial tree.
+\begin{lem} Let $G\acts T$ be a splitting.
 Consider a vertex $v\in T$ and let $\mc{E}_v$ be the collection of $G$--stabilisers of edges of $T$ incident to $v$.
-Suppose that the stabiliser $G_v$ admits a minimal action on a tree $G_v\acts S$. \begin{enumerate} \itemsep{.25em} \item If all subgroups in $\mc{E}_v$ are elliptic in $S$, then there exists a minimal tree $G\acts T'$ with an equivariant collapse map $\pi\colon T'\ra T$ such that the preimage $\pi^{-1}(v)$ is $G_v$--equivariantly isomorphic to $S$, while the preimage $\pi^{-1}(w)$ is a singleton for all vertices $w\not\in G\cdot v$. \item Let $\mc{O}\leq\Out(G)$ be a subgroup that preserves the $G$--conjugacy class of $G_v$ and restricts to a subgroup $\mc{O}_v\leq\Out(G_v)$.
-Suppose that $G\acts T$ is $\mc{O}$--invariant, and that $G_v\acts S$ is $\mc{O}_v$--invariant.
-Suppose moreover that $G$ and $G_v$ have trivial centre, and that neither $T$ nor $S$ is a line.
-Finally suppose that, for each $E\in\mc{E}_v$, the set of fixed points of $E$ in $S$ has finite diameter.
-Then, the tree $G\acts T'$ in part~(1) can be constructed so that it is $\mc{O}$--invariant. \end{enumerate} \end{lem} \begin{proof} For part~(1), see for instance \cite[Lemma~4.12]{GL-JSJ}.
+Suppose that the stabiliser $G_v$ admits a splitting $G_v\acts S$ relative to $\mc{E}_v$. \begin{enumerate} \itemsep{.25em} \item There exists a splitting $G\acts T'$ with an equivariant collapse map $\pi\colon T'\ra T$ such that the preimage $\pi^{-1}(v)$ is $G_v$--equivariantly isomorphic to $S$, while $\pi^{-1}(w)$ is a singleton for all $w\not\in G\cdot v$. \item Let $\mc{O}\leq\Out(G)$ preserve the $G$--conjugacy class of $G_v$ and restrict to a subgroup $\mc{O}_v\leq\Out(G_v)$.
+Suppose that $T$ and $S$ are, respectively, $\mc{O}$-- and $\mc{O}_v$--invariant.
+Suppose that $G$ and $G_v$ have trivial centre, and that neither $T$ nor $S$ is a line.
+Finally suppose that, for each $E\in\mc{E}_v$, the tree $\Fix(E;S)$ has finite diameter.
+Then, the splitting $T'$ in part~(1) can be constructed so that it is $\mc{O}$--invariant. \end{enumerate} \end{lem} \begin{proof} For part~(1), see for instance \cite[Lemma~4.12]{GL-JSJ}.